Moebits/pixiv.ts/readme.md

 ### About
 This is a wrapper for the Pixiv API that includes typings and various utility functions to make getting content from pixiv a lot easier.
+You can also mass download illusts and download ugoiras as gifs!

 ### Insall
 ```ts